IIMixII/IIMixII/README.md

 - Finally, I have also used the following technologies: Git (Of course), Linux, Docker and docker-compose, Kubernetes and MongoDB.

-# OMore about me...
+# Some links...
 - 🌍 My portfolio: https://kakxem.github.io/myportfolio/
-- 📫 How to reach me: https://forms.gle/kCvLMee3GYujTYTh8
+- 📫 Send me a missage: https://forms.gle/kCvLMee3GYujTYTh8
+- 🔗 Contact me from Linkedin: https://www.linkedin.com/in/paul-antonio-almasi/